LeoGotardo/GeoKnocker/readme.md

 ## Introduction

-The Sniffer application is a graphical tool designed for port scanning using the `sockets, tkinter` and `customtkinter` libraries for the GUI.
+The GeoKnocker application is a graphical tool designed for Port Scanning and ip GeoLocation using the `sockets, requests, tkinter` and `customtkinter` libraries for the GUI.
 It leverages threading for concurrent operations and includes features such as dark/light theme switching and a loading animation.
 The backend port scanning functionality is implemented using sockets in Python.

 ## Table of Contents